MaraRinn/StarfieldOutpostCompendium/Starfield Resource Extraction.md

 ### Andraphon (He3/Be)

-For the purposes of this industry guide the only resources we care about are Be and He3, with the priority being a large He3 patch.
-If we can find Europium here that's great.
-Otherwise we can find Europium elsewhere (even through a one-and-done outpost).
-The only thing Europium is used for in this plan is Microsecond Regulator, which we don't need to build if buying Aldumite Drilling Rig from vendors.
+The only use for Europium is Microsecond Regulator, which we don't need to build if buying Aldumite Drilling Rig from vendors.
+Androphon can be useful as an extra Helium source.

 - He3 for transport
 - Beryllium for Bessel workshop